-Call the student’s subschool attendance line on the morning of the absence or complete the online form.
+Call the student’s subschool attendance line on the morning of the absence.
 Provide the student's name, caller’s name, relationship to student, date, and reason for absence.
-If student will be absent for more than one day, a call must be made each day.
-Students are responsible for ensuring that contact is made with the subschool office and checking FCPS 24/7 (Blackboard.com) for assignments missed.
+If a student will be absent for more than one day, a call must be made each day.
+Students are responsible for ensuring that contact is made with the subschool office and checking Schoology for assignments missed.

 Note: If your student is enrolled in Academy courses at Chantilly, Edison, Fairfax, Falls Church, Marshall, and West Potomac, the parent or guardian must notify both LBSS and the academy school for absences.

 - 7th grade 1 (703 426-1110 office line) ATTENDANCE LINE 703 426-1181

 - 8th grade 2 (703 426-1120 office line) ATTENDANCE LINE 703 426-1182